Accountability Policy & Procedure

 Filming and/or videotaping: Students may not be filmed or videotaped in any manner unless the student has given written consent to appear in said medium.
 This includes using such devices as digital video cameras and cell phones with video capability.
 Any commercial or public use of unauthorized student images is strictly prohibited.
 For safety reasons, the Office of Residence Life may have security cameras installed in public areas.

-Harassment - Physical: The threat to, attempt to, or the actual subjection of striking, shoving, kicking or other physical contact with the intent to bully, harass or intimidate another person.
-This also includes engaging in a course of conduct or repeatedly committing acts which harass or intimidate another person, which serve no legitimate purpose, and which are intended to harass or intimidate another person.
+Harassment - Physical: The threat to, attempt to, or the actual subjection of striking, shoving, kicking, or other physical contact with the intent to bully, harass, or intimidate another person.
+This also includes engaging in a course of conduct or repeatedly committing acts that harass or intimidate another person, which serve no legitimate purpose, and which are intended to harass or intimidate another person.

 Indecent exposure and/or behavior: “Streaking,” “mooning,” “flashing,” or any other sexual act or display in a public area (hallways, lobbies, restrooms, basement facilities, lounges, stairwells, etc.) is strictly prohibited.